LinuxJedi/AmigaRGBtoHDMI/README.md

 The software used for this project can be found at https://github.com/hoglet67/RGBtoHDMI/

+## Troubleshooting

+### Cannot use the CPLD flash menu

+By default the RGBtoHDMI software is in three button mode.
+You need to copy the profiles in the instructions for your board which sets up a few things including the single button mode.

 ## Ready Built Boards

 If you want a ready built board for either design please contact andrew@linuxjedi.co.uk and I can put you in touch with whoever is building / selling at a reasonable price.

 Likewise if you are a someone selling these designs, please let me know if you want me to put you in touch with buyers who contact me.

+I also sell some of these designs [on Tindie](https://www.tindie.com/stores/linuxjedi/).

 Alternatively I've made the PCBs available on PCBWay here: https://www.pcbway.com/project/member/?bmbno=0369642B-E3DA-48